TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 For visual reference, the purple/pinkish trapezoids are how your emitters should be placed on the display:
 ![Emitters](https://raw.githubusercontent.com/SeongGino/ir-light-gun-plus/plus/Emitters%20Layout-monitor.png)

+## Board Configuration
+Since v4.0 *(L.G.A Force)*, the gun is configured through the companion [GUN4ALL-GUI](https://github.com/SeongGino/GUN4ALL-GUI) application.
+The gun must be plugged in prior to starting the application.

+When the board's COM port is selected in the app, the gun will go into a *Docked* state - this is what allows for realtime configuration of pin mappings, settings, changing between and signaling calibration profiles, and testing button inputs and force feedback devices.
+The camera will be disabled while in this mode.

+## First-time Setup
+When flashing a new board with GUN4ALL v4.0 *(L.G.A Force)* or newer, or after clearing the EEPROM, the first time it's plugged in will prompt for the user to pull the trigger button to start initial calibration - see the [How to Calibrate](#how-to-calibrate) section for more information.
+If your build is using custom pins, or you would like to change any settings at this point, the gun can be docked to the G4A-GUI and configured prior to starting initial calibration.

 ## Operations Manual
 The light gun operates as an absolute positioning mouse (like a stylus!) until the button/combination is pressed to enter pause mode.
 The Arduino serial monitor (or any serial terminal) can be used to see information while the gun is paused and during the calibration procedure.